serafirincioglu/StudyB_Frontend/studyb-web/README.md

 Integration:Alara Yaman

-Taking references from this example because having a trouble to connect with our database https://github.com/mui-org/material-ui/issues/14416

 #### For learning: https://github.com/cornflourblue/angular-8-registration-login-example open this one and understand how it is work.
 To test the push github and  pushed this code in the our test part to study ####